Poros

 for ferries and flying dolphins, you can

-always take a bus back to Athens, so you
+always take a bus or taxi back to Athens, so you

 never have to worry about missing your